-If a member is paid a fee or another amount in relation to their engagement in circumstances in which they are required to account for the payment to their employer or the other partners in a partnership, then the fees is the income of that entity and not the member.
+If the board member is paid a fee or another amount in relation to their engagement in circumstances in which they are required to account for the payment to their employer or the other partners in a partnership, then the fee is the income of that entity and not the board member.

-For example, partnerships which provide professional services often provide in their partnership agreements that partners appointed to a board, committee, panel, review group or task force due to their professional expertise must account for fees received as income of the partnership.
+For example, partnerships which provide professional services often provide in their partnership agreements that partners appointed to an Organisation due to their professional expertise must account for fees received as income of the partnership.
 In that case the income is received by the partnership not the individual partner and withholding tax should be deducted unless the partnership has a certificate of exemption.